 - Investing in adequate infrastructure that results in compromised software performance.

 - Multi-cloud management can lead to conflicting vendors, increased architectural complexity, and complex disaster recover (yet according to Virtana Research's The State of Multi-Cloud Management 2022 based on a survey of more than 360 CIOs and IT leaders in the US and the UK - all cloud decision-makers - more than 80% of enterprises have a multi-cloud strategy and 78% are using more than three public clouds)

 And of course, to operate any cloud-based accounting solution, you need to have a reliable internet.

-Cloud based accounting software can save you time and money, as well as free up resources that can be used elsewhere in the business.
-It can streamline your Accounts Payable process ensuring that you pay on time, eliminating late fees and possibly gaining additional revenue through early or on-time payment rewards.
+Cloud-based accounting software can save you time and money, as well as free up employee, cash and physical resources that can be used elsewhere in the business.
+It can streamline your Accounts Payable process ensuring that you pay on time, helping to eliminate late fees and possibly gaining additional revenue through early or on-time payment rewards.
 In addition, it will help you to stay compliant with changing government regulations.